liuweihanty/ChIP_analysis_tutorial/README.md

 * ### Run the job
     *change directory to the scripts folder that contains your job_submission.sh and run_job.sh file, type in ``` chmod +x * ```, this give execution rights to your scripts <br>
     * type in ```./job_submission.sh``` and the job should start to run
-    * **Important**: Within the job_submission.sh file in the last line,  you have the choice of specifying whether to run macs2 peak calling step.
-There are three mandatory flags in the qsub command:
-        * -macs2: whether to run macs2, if you include this flag, the problem will run macs2 peak caller, if not, the program will skip macs2.
-        * -p: p value for macs2.
-Use p value as the significant thrshold and specify it to be 0.1 if you are running IDR.
-        * -q: q value for macs2.
-If you are not running IDR (eg you just have one rep), use this adjusted p value for macs2 instead.
-Only specify either p or q, not both!

 * ### IDR analysis (If you chose to run macs2)